 How do you get a great job in software development or data science, some of the most exciting areas in technology today?
-At SIT Academy, you will gain tons of knowledge from amazing instructors.
+At Constructor Learning, you will gain tons of knowledge from amazing instructors.
 But that is not enough: once if you have gained the right technical skills you still have to prove to employers that you are hot property.

-Unlike these other members of the SIT Academy team, I am not a technology expert by training, but one of my biggest contributions is coaching students through the job search process.
+Unlike these other members of the Constructor Learning team, I am not a technology expert by training, but one of my biggest contributions is coaching students through the job search process.
 Among my many roles in the academy, this particular role is by far my favorite!
-Working together with motivated students towards a common goal – landing a great job – is one of the most exciting endeavors at SIT Academy, second only to the excitement of seeing the student getting the job.
+Working together with motivated students towards a common goal – landing a great job – is one of the most exciting endeavors at Constructor Learning, second only to the excitement of seeing the student getting the job.

 - Making a killer CV